zqfang/GSEApy/docs/_build/html/_sources/gseapy_tutorial.txt

 -----------------------------------------------------

 All you need to do is to download gene set database file from ``GSEA`` website.

+Or you could use enrichr library.
+In this case, just provide libarary name to parameter 'gene_sets'

 If you would like to use you own gene_sets.gmts files, build such a file use excel, and then rename to gene_sets.gmt.